DrylandEcology/rSOILWAT2/README.md

 git push
 ```

-Run the script `data-raw/prepare_testInput_objects.R` if the `SOILWAT2` updated included
+Run the script `./data-raw/prepare_testInput_objects.R` from within `rSOILWAT2/`
-changes to the input files.
+if the `SOILWAT2` updated included changes to the input files.

 ### Version numbers